 The Advanced Shippability feature checks your account once an hour.
 It allocates the inventory from oldest to newest order, then adds tags and internal notes to each order.

 The tags allow you to filter your orders by shippability status.
 Your team can easily find which orders they can ship immediately / partially.
+See this support article for info on using the Tag filter.

 Once the tags are applied to an order, you can disregard the Standard shippability colors.
 You’ll only want to refer to the tags.
 See the examples below.